ietf-rats/draft-birkholz-rats-endorsement-eat/draft-birkholz-rats-endorsement-eat.md

 ## Component Version Claim

 A byte string representing a firmware version of a hardware component.
 Potentially, the value is derived from multiple version numbers, such as major and minor version number.
 The version represents the hardware component at the time the Endorsement Token was created, typically during manufacturing.

-Note to the reader: in this -00 I-D there are only five exemplary Claims included yet.
-This list is far from complete or polished.

 ~~~~CDDL
 version-endorsement-claim = (